xeolabs/scenejs/README.markdown

 # SceneJS Version 2

-SceneJS is a lean and fast scene graph framework for WebGL, designed to be a browser interface for model and data visualisation systems.
+SceneJS is a WebGL-based 3D engine for applications such as engineering and data visualisation where the priority requirement is high frame rates for large numbers of individually pickable and articulated objects.

-Essentially, SceneJS is an optimised draw list of WebGL calls with a simple scene graph layered on top.
-As updates are made to the scene graph, SceneJS dynamically rebuilds the affected portions of the draw list, while taking care of various things like shader generation, state minimisation, depth ordering for transparency and so on.
+To efficiently support these core requirements, SceneJS omits features such as animation, physics and visibility culling.
+However, since the result is a lean kernel through which it's very efficient to update the states of objects, it's then practical to integrate your choice of third-party toolkits for these tasks, such as TweenJS, JSBullet and jsBVH.

-The SceneJS V2 API deliberately leaves out things like animation, physics and visibility culling, opting instead to provide a lean kernel that takes care of fast rendering (and picking).
-This way, SceneJS is able to concentrate on doing that efficiently, leaving you to bolt on your own application-level code to do the rest.
+Under the hood, SceneJS is essentially an state-optimised draw list of WebGL calls with a simple scene graph layered on top.
+As updates are made to the scene graph, SceneJS dynamically rebuilds the affected portions of the draw list, while taking care of such things as shader generation, state minimisation and depth ordering for transparency.

 For an example of what can be done with SceneJS, take a look at http://biodigitalhuman.com